 Relying on sales figures isn’t granular enough to tell you whether your business is growing at a steady rate.
 You should also pay attention to how much your customers are spending on each order.
 Is this number going up, staying flat, or declining, and why?

-Conversion Rates by Channel
+Conversion Rates by Marketing Channel

 However, it goes deeper than that.
 You could get a higher percentage of people responding organically to an ad campaign or social platform, but convert more of them from an activity with a smaller percentage of respondents.
 Look at percentages of engagement from platform to platform, but also the rate of conversion within each platform.